deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

 If you just want to see the output of this tutorial, jump to :ref:`_observing_the_result` section.

-An object detection model usually consists of two parts: the object localization part, where the model predicts the location of an object in the image, and the object classification part, where the model predicts the class of the detected object.
+An object detection tasks usually consists of two parts:

+- Object Localization, where the model predicts the location of an object in the image,
+- Object Classification, where the model predicts the class of the detected object.

 The common output of an object detection model is a list of bounding boxes around the objects, and their classes.

 Defining the data and model